Garden Water Feature Cost

 Building a garden pond, adding a water fountain, and other decorative water features can add character and breathe new life into tired gardens while making your home more attractive to potential buyers - as well as make the garden a much nicer place to enjoy the occasional sunny days we have in the UK!

-Ponds are not necessarily high maintenance, though some maintenance is involved, but it's not too difficult or time-consuming.
+Ponds are not necessarily high maintenance.
+Some maintenance is involved, but it's not too difficult or time-consuming.

 However, a neglected pond will quickly become an eyesore, so proper pond maintenance is important.
 There are many different types and sizes of garden ponds; some can also incorporate a small waterfall or fountain, and they can be located on the patio or on the lawn.